-Between hiring and training costs and decreased productivity during periods of short staffing, employee turnover can be costly for any organisation.
+Between hiring and training costs and decreased productivity during periods of short staffing, employee turnover can be costly for any organization.
 Highly engaged employees are less likely to leave their positions voluntarily.
 A higher voluntary turnover rate can be an indication that employee engagement is low.

-Another metric that can help determine an organisation's level of employee engagement is absenteeism.
+Another metric that can help determine an organization's level of employee engagement is absenteeism.
 High absenteeism in the workplace can indicate a poor working environment, less-than-optimal leadership, a substandard work-life balance, and overall low employee engagement.

 4. Employee satisfaction